Season: 2 (The Sonny & Cher Show)

 Cover of Tim Hardin (1965)

 Cher recorded this on her 1968 album Backstage.
-It’s good to hear her revisit this one.
+It’s good to hear Cher revisit this one.
+And this is a good, more mature, version.

 Thanks to Jay for the official run-down on this lost episode.